Shake, Rattle & Roll XV: Production

 Maja Salvador was originally chosen for the lead role in the "Ahas" segment, until she was replaced by Erich Gonzales.
 The snake-skin costume for the character of Gonzales measures 20 feet long and takes about five hours to fully apply the costume's prosthetics onto her.
 Almost the whole segment of "Flight 666" was shot on board a retired Philippine Airlines Airbus A330 parked at Villamor Airbase.
 Lovi Poe, the leading actress of the segment, stated that they filmed it while the plane was flying.
-Filming of "Ulam" wrapped on November 1, 2014.

 Release

 Box office

 Shake, Rattle & Roll XV opened at 6th place in the box office out of the eight films in the 40th Metro Manila Film Festival.